Surya Kiran (director)

-Surya Kiran is an Indian director and actor who works in Telugu-language films.
-He is known for directing Satyam.
-Also, he participated in Telugu reality TV show Bigg Boss Telugu 4 as a contestant and is evicted on day 7.
+Surya Kiran (6 September 1974 – 11 March 2024) was an Indian director and actor who worked in Telugu and Tamil-language films.
+He was known for directing Satyam.
+He died on 11 March 2024 due to jaundice and other complications.

 Career

-He worked as a child actor in two-hundred films under the stage name Master Suresh.
+Kiran worked as a child actor in 200 films under the stage name Master Suresh.
 Surya Kiran made his directorial debut with the successful Satyam (2003) and went on to direct other Telugu-language films.
 In a review of Satyam, one critic praised his direction and called it a highlight of the film.
-He participated in the Telugu Reality television show Bigg Boss 4 and was the first contestant to get eliminated.
-He planned to make a comeback in the year 2017, but the film was stuck in development hell.
+He participated in the Telugu reality show Bigg Boss 4 and was the first contestant to get eliminated.
+He planned to make a comeback as a director in 2017, but the film was stuck in development limbo.